 Resources for Converting PDF to Visio

-The following steps show how to convert PDF to Visio.
+Following are the steps for using PDF in Visio.
 Screenshots are based on pdf2picture.
 If you are using the Insert PDF add-in, skip to Step 3 (Insert PDF add-in instructions).

 Open the converted file in Visio using “Insert Pictures”.
 You can also drag the file onto a Visio page.
 Adjust your paper size and orientation if necessary.
 You should now see the converted drawing on your screen.
 Important!
 The drawing imports as one object.
 You need to ungroup it if you wish to edit, remove or add parts of the drawing.

 Ungroup the drawing and right-click on the graphic and select “Group, Ungroup” to generate objects.
 This is the most important step when using PDF in Visio.
 Ungrouping is what gives you access to all the diagram’s elements.
 Now, select and change the individual elements and text.
 When ungrouped, Visio will highlight every individual object in pink.
 To deselect everything, click anywhere on the page outside of the drawing boundaries.
 When you convert PDF to Visio using this method, you see every object and each word outlined.
 Now, you can select and change the area or object you want using all the familiar Visio features.
 Depending on the original drawing design, when you convert PDF to Visio, there may be many levels of groups.
 If you find that you can not edit an object, right-click and ungroup again (and again, if necessary) until you have the level access you want.

 - Save as a Visio Drawing.
 That’s it.
 Once you save the drawing, it is now in the native .vsdx format and ready to save or share with your colleagues – just 4 easy steps for using PDF in Visio!

-Keys to Successful Conversion of PDF to Visio
+Keys to Success When Using PDF in Visio

 Is your drawing scanned?

 Before converting, make sure that your PDF file is not a scanned image.
 If it is, it is not editable at the object level.
 Only computer-generated PDF files produce editable objects.
 To see if you have a scanned PDF, open it in Adobe Acrobat and magnify it to 1000%.
 If the lines look smooth, you’ll have success but if the lines look jagged or boxy, you won’t.
-Understanding PDF types is crucial as you learn how to convert PDF to Visio> How to determine what type of PDF file you have.
+Understanding PDF types is crucial when using PDF in Visio. > How to determine what type of PDF file you have.

 Text as curves